 - Yosemite National Park, located in the central Sierra Nevada range, right next to the Sierra National Forest and Stanislaus National Forest, is a UNESCO World Heritage Site.
-Dominated by steep cliffs, pine groves, shrub lands, and alpine woodlands and meadows, the park harbors plenty of black bears, mule deer, fishers, goshawks, cougars, bobcats, river otters, foxes, and many ferret-like mammals.
+It’s one of the best places to camp in California!
+Dominated by steep cliffs, pine groves, shrublands, and alpine woodlands and meadows, the park harbors plenty of black bears, mule deer, fishers, goshawks, cougars, bobcats, river otters, foxes, and many ferret-like mammals.

-- The Redwood National and States parks, located in the far northwest corner of the state, is also a UNESCO World Heritage Site.
+- The Redwood National and States parks, located in the far northwest corner of the state, are also UNESCO World Heritage Sites.
 It encompasses some 100,000 acres of towering redwood forests.
-Some of the diverse wildlife one can find here includes mountain lions, black bears, coyotes, bobcats, foxes, beavers, river otters, seals, hawks, ospreys, squirrel-like rodents, and much more.
+Some of the diverse wildlife that one can find here includes mountain lions, black bears, coyotes, bobcats, foxes, beavers, river otters, seals, hawks, ospreys, squirrel-like rodents, and much more.

-- The Sequoia National Park and Kings Canyon National Park, located next to each other in the southern part of the Sierra Nevada range, are home to some of the largest trees on the planet.
+- The Sequoia National Park and Kings Canyon National Park, located next to each other in the southern part of the Sierra Nevada range, are home to some of the most giant trees on the planet.
 Visitors can expect to find bighorn sheep, bears, wolverines, cougars, and more.

 - Joshua Tree National Park, located near San Bernardino, is named after the craggy trees that thrive in this scenic desert landscape.
-Roadrunners, tortoises, lizards, coyotes, bobcats, bighorn sheep, jackrabbits, and squirrel-like rodents and kangaroo rats can be found here.
+Roadrunners, tortoises, lizards, coyotes, bobcats, bighorn sheep, jackrabbits, squirrel-like rodents, and kangaroo rats can be found here.